 - You'll be using the Processing environment to write, develop, and run this assignment.
-Make sure you have the Processing environment downloaded and set up on your computer. - Begin by writing the Snowflake class, but then jump over to writing the SnowflakeCatcher class so that you can use it to test your work as your go. - If you run into any difficulties, you have two common strategies that you can use in debugging your program: use Processing's built-in debugger, or use a copious amount of println statements sprinkled through your code to identify the state of various variables.
+Make sure you have the Processing environment downloaded and set up on your computer. - Begin by setting up SnowflakeCatcherGame class-this main program needs to be the first program in your project, located on the left side of the Processing window.
+Then write the Snowflake class, and use code in the SnowflakeCatcherGame class to test your work as your go. - If you run into any difficulties, you have two common strategies that you can use in debugging your program: use Processing's built-in debugger, or use a copious amount of println statements sprinkled through your code to identify the state of various variables.
 Those values will be printed out in the console as your program runs, and you can use that information to help you figure out what's going on.